 Netatmo Weather Station - $140

-We recently wrote about the Netatmo Weather Station when looking at the best smart devices for your garden.
+We previously wrote about the Netatmo Weather Station when looking at the best smart devices for your garden.
 There, it was used to keep an eye on rainfall and outdoor temperatures, but this is a two-part system, and one sensor is designed to stay indoors.

-In all, the system measure temperature, humidity, air quality, noise levels and barometric pressure.
+In all, the system measures temperature, humidity, air quality, noise levels and barometric pressure.
 The Netatmo sends alerts to your phone when air quality dips, along with advice on how to make the environment healthier.
 A with the others, the Netatmo has Alexa and IFTTT support for adding functions.

 Nest Protect - $119 (wired) $119 (battery powered)

 Although more of an emergency device than a monitor, the Nest Protect is an important addition to your smart home.
 Designed to be fitted to the ceiling like a conventional smoke alarm, the Protect messages your smartphone (whether you are at home or away) when it detects smoke or increased levels of CO2.
 As well beeping like a regular smoke alarm, the Nest Protect speaks out loud to explain what's wrong.
 False alarms — like when you are cooking — can quickly be silenced from the app.